nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Take the armor you just gave to Junpei and give it to Mitsuru

+Find/fuse a Daisoujou if you haven't already

-Grind in Judecca Section 2 with Yukari & Mitsuru
+Grind in Judecca Section 2 with Yukari, Akihiko, & Mitsuru

-Grind until you get Thor's & Jatayu's Heart Items and get both Mitsuru & Yukari their break spells (level 61 & 60)

-Find/fuse another Kurama Tengu and get Growth 2 on him
+Grind until Aigis is level 59 <= 1562 next exp, Ragnorak on Surt, Null Dark on Daisoujou, Auto-Mataru on Thor, -Dynes on Mitsuru and Yukari, and  Jatayu's Heart Item

-From here on you'll need to grab a Laksmi from shuffle time at some point
+From here on you'll need to grab a Lakshmi from shuffle time at some point

-At level 59, run around in Ptolomea Section 2 and find Lachesis & Atropos.
-You'll also need one of the following combinations:

-- Thoth/Daisoujou & Koumokuten
-- Kingu & Atropos
-- Decarabia & Throne

-If you don't have a Oumitsunu or Nata Taishi go run around in Caina until you find one

-Fuse:
+After grinding fuse:

-> Kurama Tengu x Narasimha/Kali/Ubelluris/Hecatoncheires/Hell Biker = Atropos
+> Jatayu x Houto Seikun/Atropos = Byakko
 >
-> > Growth 2
+> > (Null Panic)
 >
-> Atropos x Succubus = Chernobog (Heart Item)
+> Daisoujou x Byakko = Siegfried
 >
-> > Growth 2
+> > Null Dark

-> Mothman x Oumitsunu/Nata Taishi = Seiryu
->
-> > Fire Break
+> >
->
+> > Diarahan
-> Lachesis x Seiryu x Hua Po = Anubis
->
+> >
-> > Fire Break
+> > (Null Panic)

 |                | Slash      | Strike     | Pierce     | Fire       | Ice        | Elec       | Wind       | Light      | Dark       |
 | -------------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- |